 Emphasis Training Ltd offers a Bid, tender and sales-process writing course for organisations looking to train 1-3 people.
 Formed in 1998 by Rob Ashton, this training provider has experience of helping all types of organisations with improving their business documents ranging from large businesses, and government departments to charities and universities, and other types of enterprises too.
 The course is not only a bid and tender training one.
 It also covers the all-important sales proposal to help your sales consultants and businesses to help close sales more efficiently.

 The course is a 1 day one taken by business writing experts who are experienced trainers and you can expect to learn the following, among many other areas: how to set clear objectives, creating a persuasive structure to formulate bids, tenders and sales proposals, how to get key selling messages across on paper, the importance of executive summaries to really pique the interest of customers, focusing on the needs of your audience, writing understandable sentences and use of images and graphics to make your proposals more engaging.
-This particular course runs in Moorgate in Central London and has a fee of £495 excluding VAT of 20%.
-Two upcoming courses you can register for are on 8th September and 4th November.
+This particular course runs in Liverpool Street in Central London and has a fee of £495 excluding VAT of 20%.

 4. Preparing tenders and proposals: the pitch, process and presentation by Centre for Strategy and Communication Ltd